BenKnisley/PyMapKit/README.md

-MapEngine
+PyMapKit
 ==
 #

 ## Intro
-MapEngine is a MIT-licensed Python toolkit for rendering maps and geospatial data.
+PyMapKit is a MIT-licensed Python toolkit for rendering maps and geospatial data.
 Designed to be simple to use and very extendable.

 ## Usage